vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 Both the Wallet and the Credential Issuer:

-* MUST support both pre-authorized code flow and authorization code flow.
+* MUST support the authorization code flow.
 * MUST support protocol extensions for the SD-JWT VC credential format profile as defined in (#vc_sd_jwt_profile).
 * MUST support sender-constrained tokens using the mechanism defined in [@!RFC9449].
 * MUST support [@!RFC7636] with `S256` as the code challenge method.